 Here are some of my favorite back to school sensory bin ideas!
 These sensory bins can be easily adapted to the appropriate age and skill level of your child(ren)!
 Whether your kids are headed back to school or you’re looking for DIY sensory table ideas for home, I hope these provide inspiration for you!

 Alphabet Back to School Sensory Bin

 Sometimes bin setups make for great sensory games!
 We love doing matching games in our bins and this matching game is great for back to school.
 Ask your child to match uppercase letters from one bin with lowercase letters from the other.
-These letters are magnets to add another element of fun when sticking them to the Magnetic Flisat Insert from Button and Bug Shop on Etsy (use code SENSOREAD10 for 10% off your entire purchase).
+These letters are magnets to add another element of fun when sticking them to the Magnetic Flisat Insert from Button and Bug (use code SENSOREAD10 for 10% off your entire purchase).
 The alphabet magnets we used are from Target, but here are similar ones on Amazon.
 The sensory base for this bin is dyed alphabet pasta.
 Instructions for dyeing pasta are at the end of this post.

 Spelling Back to School Sensory Bin